-FUNDING SOURCE PURPOSE/DESCRIPTION FUNDING CYCLE TRA ACT NSPO IVE RTATION PROJECT EXAMPLES Inf.
+FUNDING SOURCE PURPOSE/DESCRIPTION FUNDING CYCLE TRA ACTIVE TRANSPORTATION PROJECT EXAMPLES Inf.
 NI Plan 1 Community Traffic 7 Safety Grants (NHTSA) Grants that support projects, programs, and research that help achieve the "Road to Zero" mission of zero traffic deaths.
 Grants can be used to kick-start new initiatives or grow existing efforts.
-Annual x Х Х • Wide range of projects such as: Designing an interactive and accessible data dashboard that creates a series of community-specific traffic safety reports building awareness; providing education and hands-on demonstrations; collaborating with indigenous communities to increase awareness and implementation of Safe Systems approaches
+Annually х Х Х • Wide range of projects such as: Designing an interactive and accessible data dashboard that creates a series of community-specific traffic safety reports building awareness; providing education and hands-on demonstrations; collaborating with indigenous communities to increase awareness and implementation of Safe Systems approaches